 Should I include VAT in the wine revenue calculation?

-What if I can't separate wine revenue?
+What if I can't separate wine revenue in my system?

 Is 25% wine revenue too low for a restaurant?